 They also like to change the prices, add on extra charges, do whatever they can to get as much money out of you as they can.
 Not all of them of course.
 Most of them are honest people just making a living, but please if you use a taxi do so with caution and always agree on a firm price BEFORE you get in.

-As I already mentioned, there is no shared shuttle from Cancun airport to Tulum, just the ADO bus.
-If however, you want to travel from central Cancun to Tulum it is possible on a shared shuttle, known as a colectivo.
+If you want to travel from central Cancun to Tulum it is also possible on a shared shuttle, known as a colectivo.
 Unfortunately, there is no direct colectivo from Cancun to Tulum.
 You would need to travel from Cancun to Playa del Carmen and then take a second shuttle to Tulum.
 I wrote a detailed guide on how to get from Playa del Carmen to Tulum you can read here.

 If you wanted to take a colectivo from Cancun Airport to Tulum you would need to first take the ADO bus from the airport to Cancun, then exit the bus station and cross the road to where you will see a row of while minibusses with a few guys shouting Playa del Carmen.
 Get on there and travel to Playa del Carmen.
 Once you arrive ask the driver as you are leaving where the bus to Tulum is and take that.
 In all honesty, it will take you a long time, you would need to change buses 3 times, and it won’t even save you much money.
 So if I were you I’d just take the ADO bus from Cancun to Tulum.
 Far easier!